 Spend more time with friends to live longer

-It turns out that relationships with friends can have just as much of an impact on your health as playing sports.
-And if you want to live a long and happy life, you should pay attention to your social circle.
+It turns out that your relationships with friends can have just as big an impact on your health as your exercise routine.
+And if you're aiming for a long and happy life, you might want to pay attention to your social circle.

 If you follow the news in the field of healthy living and longevity, you've probably noticed that researchers are paying more and more attention to our relationships.